-It begins at Ribeirinha Parish Council, at the east and oldest end of the island.
-This route starts exactly where the primitive island was formed through the ancient volcano of Ribeirinha of about 800 thousand years old, which originated the volcanic complex of the same name.
+Beginning at Ribeirinha Parish Council, this route starts exactly where the primitive island formed through the ancient volcano of Ribeirinha of about 800 thousand years old, which originated the volcanic complex of the same name.
 The trail rises to 1000 metres altitude, on ancient paths, crossing through the Caldeira do Faial (caldera).
-This is a crater of a dormant volcano with 2 kilometres in diameter and depth of 400 metres, raised about 410 thousand years ago and whose successive eruptive phases built the central area of Faial, called Vulcão da Caldeira.
+It is a crater of a dormant volcano with 2 kilometres in diameter and depth of 400 metres, raised about 410 thousand years ago and whose successive eruptive phases built the central area of Faial, called Caldeira Volcano.

 The trail goes through lush landscapes, typical of these islands, to the lunar desert landscape of the Capelinhos Volcano, resulting from the eruption of 1957/58 responsible for the emission of 175 000 000 m3 of ash, the last volcano of this cone alignment, and the most recent European volcanic peninsula.
 It ends at the Capelinhos Volcano Interpretation Centre that explains the importance of this volcano and the scientific and social transformations it caused in the 20th century.